darkblockio/npm-shared-components/README.md

 npm i @darkblock.io/shared-components --save
 ```

-Once the library is installed, import or require components into your codebase
+Once the library is installed, import or require components into your codebase, i.e:

 ```
+import {
+  Header,
+  Panel,
+  Player,
+  utils,
+  widgetMachine
-import "@darkblock.io/shared-components"
+} from "@darkblock.io/shared-components"

-require("@darkblock.io/shared-components")
 ```